simmarum/quizlytics/README.md

 bash frontend/create_v-env.sh
 bash frontend/run_dev.sh
 ```
+#### Remember
+After installation some feature of site may not work because you have empty database and someone must populate it using console or django admin site.
+Search on the Internet for creating superuser in django from consol and access to admin page.
+Then populate database with some *cities*.

 ## Structure
 This app is like blog.
 You can create questions with answers (at least one) and save it to your account.